beeker1121/nosurfctx/README.md

 * Supports any `httprouter.Handle` with a `context.Context` parameter.
-* `context.Context` object used to pass CSRF token between handlers instead of a global map and mutex lock.
+* `context.Context` object used to pass CSRF token between handlers instead of a global map with mutex locks.
 * Uses masked tokens to mitigate the BREACH attack.
 * Has no dependencies outside the Go standard library.